Slamannan Railway: The North British Railway and later

 The attraction to the North British Railway of purchasing the Monkland lines was access to pits and iron works on the network, and in effect the Slamannan became a mineral branch line.
 The passenger service continued, no longer aspiring to be other than purely local, with (in 1895) an unbalanced service of three and four trains between Coatbridge and Manuel, taking about an hour for the journey.
 In 1922 the service was pretty well the same.

 The coal extraction on the Slamannan's line declined in the twentieth century, and in 1930 the passenger service was discontinued, and the route was severed in the centre, becoming a branch from Manuel to Avonbridge at the east end, and from Airdrie to Slamannan at the west end.
 These lines too closed down and by 1964 everything had closed.

 Paradoxically open cast mining has become widespread in the area around Arbuckle and the western extremity of the line, obliterating its course.
 The remainder of the route is relatively intact, crossing unpromising moorland which has seen little development.

 Topography

-The western extremity of the Slamannan Railway was Arbuckle.
+The western extremity of the Slamannan Railway was Whiterigg.
 Taking that as a starting point, locations on the route are located as follows: